 Who’s involved?
 Brenton Thwaites as Dick Grayson, Anna Diop as Starfire, Teagan Croft as Raven and Ryan Potter as Beast Boy are the main players.
 The show was developed by Akiva Goldsman, Geoff Johns and Greg Berlanti for TNT, before it moved to DC Universe.

 Anything else I need to know?
 Minka Kelly from Friday Night Lights plays the Dove half of Hawk & Dove!
 The Doom Patrol will show up in the fifth episode (see more below).
-And it finishes filming on May 11, so expect it to hit your eyeballs soon…
+And the first trailer dropped during this year’s San Diego Comic-Con.
+It was… Controversial (you can watch it above).

 DC Universe Streaming Service: Doom Patrol